binsec/binsec.github.io/_posts/2022-03-03-phd-postdoc-offer.md

 -->

 ## Job offer for postdoc position
-**YOUR MISSION** - The goal of your postdoc will be to develop new advances in symbolic execution and fuzzing enabling complex vulnerability detection at the binary level.
+**YOUR MISSION** - The goal of your postdoc will be to  will be to classify complex software vulnerabilities and design techniques to detect them with [fuzzing][hybrid] or [symbolic execution][se].
 You will be expected to solve challenging research problems, implement your solutions into evaluated prototypes, publish at top conferences and journals, mentor students and broadly participate to the scientific life of the team.
-You will also apply your research as a part of the EU-funded [IRIS][iris] project.
+You will also evaluate your research ideas experimentally within the framework of the EU-funded [IRIS][iris] project.
 The position comprises both theoretical work and coding.
 Our former team members have been able to secure stimulating positions in academia or industry and we will support you in advancing your career.

 **JOB REQUIREMENTS** - Successful candidates should have (or be close to have) a Ph.D. in Computer Science.
 They should be proficient in English and have excellent programming skills.
 We are primarily looking for applicants with an good research track record in symbolic execution or fuzzing.
-However, candidates with a good background in software engineering, information security, programming languages, architecture or systems may also be considered.
+However, candidates with a good background in software engineering, information security, programming languages, architecture or systems will also be considered.

-**HIRING PROCEDURE** - Candidates should send a *CV*, a *cover letter*, as well as *contact information of three referees* to <binsec-jobs@saxifrage.saclay.cea.fr> **as soon as possible (and at the latest by May 2022)**.
+**HIRING PROCEDURE** - Candidates should send a *CV*, a *cover letter*, as well as *contact information of at least two referees* to <binsec-jobs@saxifrage.saclay.cea.fr> **as soon as possible (and at the latest by May 2022)**.
 Applications will be reviewed immediately as they arrive (first come, first served).
 The position is expected to start as soon as possible in 2022 (upon completion of all administrative requirements) and will have a duration of 2 years.

 <!---
 **REMUNERATION PACKAGE** - Remuneration includes a gross salary ranging from 33 kEUR to 39 kEUR per year, full access to the French national healthcare, social care and pension system, as well as several other benefits, like coverage of 75% of your Parisian public transport subscription or preferential access to all staff restaurants.